elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 $ git push heroku master
 ```

 We'll see _a lot_ of output when we deploy.
-Thankfully, if something goes wrong
+If something goes wrong with the
-with the deployment, it will let us know.
-And don't worry too much if there is
+deployment, it will let us know.
+And don't worry too much if there is an issue
-an issue or two, because this process is admittedly tedious.
-Use StackOverflow
+or two, because this process is admittedly tedious.
+Use StackOverflow as needed
-as needed if you run into any errors.
+if you run into any errors.

 It's worth the trouble once we get to see our app up and running live in
 production!